Gabby Giffords: Elections

-Giffords launched her first candidacy for the U.S. Congress on January 24, 2006.
-The campaign received national attention early on as a likely pick-up for the Democratic Party.
+Giffords launched her first candidacy for Arizona's 8th congressional district in the U.S. Congress on January 24, 2006.
+The campaign received national attention early on as the seat was considered a likely pick-up for the Democratic Party.
 Prominent Democrats, including Tom Daschle, Robert Reich, Janet Napolitano, and Bill Clinton, endorsed her.
 EMILY's List endorsed Giffords early in the campaign cycle.
 The Sierra Club and the Arizona Education Association also endorsed her.
 On September 12, 2006, Giffords won her party's nomination in the primary election.

-Her Republican opponent in the general election was Randy Graf, a conservative former state senator known for his enforcement-only position on immigration and illegal aliens.
+Her Republican opponent in the general election was Randy Graf, a conservative former state senator known for his enforcement-only position on immigration.
 Graf had run against Jim Kolbe in the 2004 GOP primary and had announced his candidacy in 2006 before Kolbe announced his retirement.
 The Republican establishment was somewhat cool toward Graf, believing he might be too conservative for the district.
 The national GOP took the unusual step of endorsing one of the more moderate candidates in the primary.
 Graf won anyway, helped by a split in the Republican moderate vote between two candidates.

-Not long after the primary, Congressional Quarterly changed its rating of the race to "Leans Democrat".
+Not long after the primary, Congressional Quarterly changed its rating of the race to "Leans Democrat."
 By late September, the national GOP had pulled most of its funding, effectively conceding the seat to Giffords.
 Giffords won the race on November 7, 2006, with 54 percent of the vote.
 Graf received 42 percent.
 The rest of the vote went to minor candidates.
-Giffords' victory was portrayed as evidence that Americans are accepting towards comprehensive immigration reform.
-She was the first woman with a Jewish father elected to Congress from Arizona.
+Giffords's victory was portrayed as evidence that Americans are accepting towards comprehensive immigration reform.
+She was the first Jewish woman elected to Congress from Arizona.